Whiskey, Wandering, and Ancient Wonders: The Perfect Ireland Itinerary that Includes National Museum of Ireland

 Dedicate Day 3 morning to the Decorative Arts Museum, followed by Dublin Castle ($12 admission) and the obligatory Guinness Storehouse ($26 including a pint) before departure.
 This compressed schedule allows visitors to experience all three Dublin museum branches while still checking off mandatory tourist boxes like photographing colorful Georgian doors and debating whether Irish coffee counts as breakfast.

-Accommodation options include budget-friendly Generator Hostel ($30-40 per night), mid-range Buswells Hotel ($150-180), or splurge-worthy Merrion Hotel ($350-450).
+When selecting accommodation near museums and cultural sites, options include budget-friendly Generator Hostel ($30-40 per night), mid-range Buswells Hotel ($150-180), or splurge-worthy Merrion Hotel ($350-450).
 The Leap Card ($24 for 72 hours) provides unlimited access to Dublin’s transportation system, though walking between museum locations remains entirely feasible for those with functioning knees and weather resistance.

 The 7-Day Eastern Ireland Circuit: Dublin Plus Cultural Excursions